dv/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+## Sources

+- Inspiration on keymapping http://stevelosh.com/blog/2012/10/a-modern-space-cadet/ (thanks for the introduction @cedricpim!)